codingvc/codingvc/_posts/2017-08-16-behind-the-scenes-at-a-vc-fund-part-1-deals-deals-deals.markdown

 Partner meetings are weekly multi-hour meetings where the bulk of a fund's decision-making occurs.
 A typical partner meeting agenda could include:

 * **Updates on portfolio companies**.
-Each partner discusses updates on companies they've met with or emailed with since the last partnering meeting.
+Each partner discusses updates on companies they've met with or emailed with since the last partner meeting.
 * **Back office discussions**.
 Partner meetings are a good venue for discussing upcoming hiring decisions, accounting or legal TODOs, fundraising plans, and so on.
 * **Industry analysis**.
 Partners often talk about trends they're noticing, observations about the funding climate, and other macro topics that are worth discussing with the entire group.
 * **Decisions on startups that are being diligenced**.
 Partners will go one-by-one through the active companies in their deal-tracking tool (e.g. <a href="https://affinity.co" target="_blank">Affinity</a>).
 For each company, there's a decision made about whether to invest, continue doing diligence, or pass.
 This is the longest, most important part of partner meetings, and it will be discussed next.